Why transfer operating system to Crucial SSD?

 How to migrate system to Crucial SSD?

-If you decide to, or have purchased a Crucial SSD, a new problem arises: how to migrate or transfer OS to Crucial SSD?
+If you decide to, or have purchased a Crucial SSD, a new problem arises: how to transfer OS to Crucial SSD?

 Reinstalling the system with CD after installing SSD looks like too much trouble.
-If you want to save your time and effort as far as possible, it could be a better choice to directly backup or clone your operating system to a solid-state drive, which requires a powerful third-party tool.
+If you want to save your time and effort as far as possible, it could be a better choice to directly backup or clone Windows 10/8/7 to a solid-state drive, which requires a powerful third-party tool.

-Take a look at the products on that market, there are so many choices that it could be confusing.
-But for me, I prefer a quick & safe software with complete features to migrate Windows, and since I just paid for a new SSD, it better be free.
+Take a look at the products on the market, there are so many choices that it could be confusing.
+But for me, I prefer quick & safe software with complete features to migrate OS, and since I just paid for a new SSD, it better be free.

 According to these conditions, I did some research and finally choose this one – AOMEI Backupper Standard.